Gus-Was-Taken/Tera-PVE-Bot/README.md

 # Planned

-+Warrior rotation.
++ Warrior rotation.
 Will try to find a way to implement into the module.

-+Ability to save/load configurations.
++ Ability to save/load configurations.